jbudynek/rugby2023/README.md

 ## 230831: Introduction

-The Rugby World cup is about to start, and I have been invited to a pronostic league by my colleagues.
+The Rugby World cup is about to start, and I have been invited to a betting league by my colleagues.
 I have been using random Excel formulas for years to predict outcomes in the Football world cups, with limited success.
-This time I want to explore how to generate sensible pronostics in a data-driven fashion.
+This time I want to explore how to generate sensible bets in a data-driven fashion.
 This is my journal.
 Yay!

 So, first thing, I remembered my ex-colleague Dr. Fabien Llobell explained how to predict winners for the football world cup in 2022.
 He is head of research at the company that sells a widely used statistics plugin for Excel (disclaimer: I used to work there too), so for sure he knows what he's talking about.
 Here is his write-up: https://medium.com/xlstat/football-score-predictions-with-the-bradley-terry-model-e0a8a7ebfd83